dlammerse/TestForce/README.md

 ## Installation

 Download&Install:
 - IntelliJ community edition

-- Firefox (follow instructions in disable_firefox_autostart.md file if you downloaded firefox 54 or higher)
+- Firefox ESR (this version of firefox is needed to properly find selectors)
 - Firebug
 - Firepath